-We're often asked "Are Impact dog crate airline approved?"
+We're often asked "Are Impact Dog Crates airline approved?"
 The answer is yes!
 Is this your first time flying with your dog as cargo?
-Here is everything you need to know before booking a flight for your dog and how to prepare you dog crate for your trip!
+Here is everything you need to know before booking a flight for your dog and how to prepare your dog crate for your trip!

 If your dog is already comfortable in their crate, skip this paragraph.
 If your dog is NOT, then you need to make this your top priority before you take your trip.
 Start feeding them dinner in their crate.
 Give them short breaks throughout the day in their crate.
 If the weather allows, take short trips in the car with your dog in their crate.

 My dog is comfortable in his/her crate:

 Now that your dog is comfortable in a crate, let’s start preparing you for your trip!
 Once you have booked your ticket YOU must also book a spot for your dog on the plane.
 Whenever I’m traveling with a pet, I always call the airline customer service to purchase my ticket and book my pet’s space at the same time.
 It’s important to know the size of your crate.
 For example, my dog's crate is usually a 34-inch size.
 Often they ask me the weight with the dog and crate combined.
 If you’re traveling with an Impact crate you can find the crate weight on our website (click here) and add your pets weight plus a couple pounds for bedding and water.

 All Interstate air travel requires you to have a health certificate from your veterinarian.
 Schedule a vet appointment a day or two before you leave to get the health certificate.
 You will need to show proof of a current rabies vaccine and will need a physical address for the destination you are traveling to.
 Most health certificates are good for 10 days.
 While you are there, ask your veterinarian if you should have any health concerns for your pet with the destination you are traveling to (ie heartworms, ticks) so you can be prepared.